githubEdit

 • Availability denotes an imperative that an information system should be operational and accessible to authorized users.
 For example, staff should be able to access the internal resources they need to perform their duties, and the company’s website should be up and running and available to customers.

 • A vulnerability is any potential weakness that can compromise the CIA of information assets.
-A window in a house is a vulnerability burglars can exploit to enter the house.
+A glass window in a house is a vulnerability burglars can exploit to enter the house.

 • An exploit is something that can potentially be used to exploit the vulnerability.
 A rock can exploit the weakness of glass windows and may be used to enter a house.